Joelkb/DQ-the-file-donor/README.md

 • /unban  - to unban a user.
 • /channel - to get list of total connected channels
 • /broadcast - to broadcast a message to all users
+• /grp_broadcast - To broadcast a message to all connected groups.
 • /batch - to create link for multiple posts
 • /link - to create link for one post
 • /status - Your Heroku API Key to check dyno, bot uptime and bot working day prediction.